How scenario planning helps you take control in uncertainty

 Of course, there’s no way to predict the future.
-But there are proven, practical steps you can take now to improve your strategic planning process and help your organization proactively respond to change.
+But there are proven, practical steps you can take now to improve your strategic planning process and help your organization proactively respond to future events.

 What is scenario planning in finance – and why does it matter?